Boemska/h54s/README.md

 `isRemoteConfig` should be set to true if you want the adapter to use a config object specified in a file called `h54sConfig.json` at the root of your web application.
 Config properties in the constructor will override the remote properties.
 You can register functions which are automatically executed when a remote config is loaded using `adapter.onRemoteConfigUpdate(callbackFn)`

 `metadataRoot` is the root metadata directory where your SAS programs for this application reside.
 With this set, the _program parameter passed to SAS will be `metadataRoot + sasProgram` for all calls made by that adapter instance.

+`useMultipartFormData` - default is `false`.
+Set to `true` if you want to send data using `application/x-www-form-urlencoded` type of form.
+In case it's true, data should be passed to `adapter.call` method as instance of `h54s.Tables` (deprecated) object.
+Otherwise, it will throw an error.

 If your SAS instance is on another domain to the one you are developing on, you can provide the SAS `hostUrl`:
 ```js